BoneManTGRM/Autonomous-research-agent/README.md

 **Reparodynamics**, **TGRM**, and **RYE** were created and defined by **Cody Ryan Jenkins**.
 These scientific terms:

-• cannot be renamed
+- cannot be renamed
-• cannot be rebranded
+- cannot be rebranded
+- cannot be repurposed
-• cannot be represented as originating from another individual or group
+- cannot be represented as originating from another individual or group
-• must remain unchanged in forks, redistributions, or derivative systems
+- must remain unchanged in forks, redistributions, or derivative systems
-• require attribution in any scientific, academic, technical, or commercial use
+- require attribution in all scientific, academic, technical, and commercial contexts

 ### Required Citation
 Jenkins, C. R. (2025). *Reparodynamics v2.2*
 DOI: https://doi.org/10.5281/zenodo.17653046

-Reparodynamics is a protected scientific identity describing a unified framework for autonomous repair, stability, and long-run self-improvement.
+Reparodynamics describes a unified framework for autonomous repair, stability, and long-run self-improvement.

 ---

 # 🚀 Overview

-This system is a **fully autonomous research engine**, not a chatbot.
+This system is a **true autonomous research engine**, not a chatbot.
-It executes multi-step scientific reasoning, literature ingestion, hypothesis refinement, and verification cycles using **TGRM** and **RYE** as its foundational laws of repair and efficiency.
+It performs multi-step scientific reasoning, continuous self-repair, evidence-driven correction loops, and long-run learning governed by **TGRM** and measured by **RYE**.

-### Core capabilities
-• Full TGRM cycle (Test → Detect → Repair → Verify)
-• RYE Level 3 computation every cycle
-• Multi-agent reasoning and coordinated Swarm Intelligence
-• PubMed and Semantic Scholar ingestion pipelines
-• Real web search via Tavily
-• PDF, CSV, TSV, XLSX, JSON, ZIP, GZ dataset ingestion
-• Secure code-execution sandbox
-• Vector memory with long-horizon memory store
-• Background worker for multi-day to multi-month autonomy
-• Meta-controller segmentation for stable long-run reasoning
-• Self-diagnostic RYE suite with trends, stability, volatility, and equilibrium detection
-• Domain-tuned intelligence profiles

-This system can run rapid problem-solving cycles or long-term scientific investigations lasting weeks or months.
+It now supports:

+- Single-agent research
+- Multi-agent swarms (5–32 agents)
+- Meta-controller orchestration
+- Long-run background execution (1 day → 90 days → forever)

+This enables real scientific autonomy.

 ---